kagiko/vaultwarden-wiki/Enabling-HTTPS.md

   -v /etc/letsencrypt/:/ssl/ \
   -v /bw-data/:/data/ \
   -p 443:80 \
-  bitwardenrs/server:latest
+  vaultwarden/server:latest
 ```

 #### Check if certificate is valid
-When your bitwarden_rs server is available to the outside world you can use https://comodosslstore.com/ssltools/ssl-checker.php to check if your SSL certificate is valid including the chain.
+When your vaultwarden server is available to the outside world you can use https://comodosslstore.com/ssltools/ssl-checker.php to check if your SSL certificate is valid including the chain.
 Without the chain Android devices will fail to connect.

 You can also use https://www.ssllabs.com/ssltest/analyze.html to check, but that one does not support custom ports.
 Also please remember to check the "Do not show the results on the boards" checkbox, else your system will be visible in the "Recently Seen" list.